MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/deploy-scanner-configure-install.md

 ## Use PowerShell to configure the scanner

-This section describes the steps required to configure and install the AIP on-premises scanner when you don't have access to the scanner pages in the Azure portal, and must use PowerShell only.
+This section describes the steps required to configure and install the scanner when you don't have access to the scanner pages in the Microsoft Purview compliance portal, and must use PowerShell only.

 > [!IMPORTANT]
-> - Some steps require Powershell whether or not you are able to access the scanner pages in the Azure portal, and are identical.
+> - Some steps require Powershell whether or not you are able to access the scanner pages in the compliance portal, and are identical.
 For these steps, see the earlier instructions in this article as indicated.
 >
 > - If you're working with the scanner for Azure China 21Vianet, additional steps are required in addition to the instructions detailed here.
 For more information, see [Azure Information Protection support for Office 365 operated by 21Vianet](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection).
->

 For more information, see [Supported PowerShell cmdlets](#supported-powershell-cmdlets).